-Forfeitures of the Company's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Company.
-Company contributions made to the Plan were reduced by approximately \$1 million due to forfeited nonvested accounts for the year ended December 31, 2015.
+Forfeitures of the Employer's contributions and earnings thereon due to terminations and withdrawals reduce contributions otherwise due from the Employer.
+Employer contributions due to the Plan were reduced by \$6,000 for the year ended December 31, 2015, due to forfeited nonvested accounts.